Angustassiminea succinea

 Angustassiminea succinea is a species of small operculate snail, a terrestrial gastropod mollusk or micromollusk in the family Assimineidae.

 Description

 The maximum recorded shell length is 3 mm.

+(Original description in Latin) The shell is conical, smooth translucent and amber-colored.
+It is imperforate.
+It has five whorls, with the body whorl being ventricose.
+The margin of the aperture is slightly thickened and whitish.

 Distribution and habitat

 Angustassiminea succinea has been found in Mexico, Belize, northern South America, and on the western shores of the Atlantic Ocean and the Caribbean Sea.
 The maximum recorded depth is 4m.